marxav0319/snake/README.md

 These are bugs I've found so far, I'm sure there are more but this is from my cursory look.

+1. In certain cases, the snake's body separates, (usually into two pieces) that act independantly and do not respond to user input.
-1. In certain cases, the snake backtracking on itself doesn't end the game.
+2. In certain cases, the snake backtracking on itself doesn't end the game.
-2. The snake can move an extra row off-screen on the bottom and potentially on the right.
+3. The snake can move an extra row off-screen on the bottom and potentially on the right.

 ## Enhancements